 * Are you permitted to settle the debt for a lower amount?

-Many debtors crosscheck the information a debt collector has about the debt in order to fend off the collector.
-But if within the first 30 seconds the debtor strongly feels that the collector must be having sufficient information about the debt, he will likely not go into further details, the tide will quickly turn from interrogation to how the debtor is going to pay.
+Many debtors crosscheck the information a debt collector has about the debt to fend off the collector.
+But if within the first 30 seconds the debtor strongly feels that the collector must have sufficient information about the debt, he will likely not go into further details, the tide will quickly turn from interrogation to how the debtor is going to pay.

 g) Maximum time for the call:

-Do you want to spend the same time in collecting on a debt which is $100 vs which is $1000, probably no. Obviously, you do not want to spend too much of yours and company’s time on a small debt.
-If the collection call on a lower outstanding debt happens to go for a longer time than anticipated, and its still unclear whether the call is going productive or not, try to get the debtor back from auxiliary discussions or end the call nicely, and possibly call the client at a later time.
+Do you want to spend the same time collecting on a debt that is $100 vs which is $1000, probably No?
+You do not want to spend too much of your and the company’s time on a small debt.
+If the collection call on a lower outstanding debt happens to go for a longer time than anticipated, and it is still unclear whether the call is going productive or not, try to get the debtor back from auxiliary discussions or end the call nicely, and possibly call the client at a later time.
 Try to keep your call short but effective.